LeaDer-E/Vhattoush-Dark/README.md

 # Vhattoush Dark v1.3.6

 **Vhattoush Dark** is a Chrome extension that enables a dark mode for web pages.
-With a simple toggle, users can switch between light and dark themes, improving the browsing experience, especially in low-light environments.
+With a simple toggle, users can switch between light and dark themes, improving the browsing experience, especially in low-light environments. it's working only at the tab you spicific it not at all browser tab

 ## Features